Tu Aashiqui: Jannat Zubair Rahmani’s Mother MIFFED With Makers Over Jannat & Ritvik’s Kissing Scene!

 Ahaan Comes To Pankti’s Rescue!

-Poorva will be shocked to see his missed calls and she doubts Ahaan is not with Pankti.
+Poorva will be shocked to see his missed calls and she doubts that Ahaan is not with Pankti.
 Anita requests JD to open the door, but he warns her about the consequences (indicating he would harm Pankti).
 Poorva informs Ahaan that JD is with Pankti.
 He rushes to Pankti's house to rescue her from JD's trap!

 Parth Samthaan Celebrates His Birthday On KYY 3 Sets; Says The Web Series Will Be BIGGER & BETTER!